looterz/grimd/README.md

 # apidebug enables the debug mode of the http api library
 apidebug = false

+# enable the web interface by default
+dashboard = true

 # address to bind to for the DNS server
 bind = "0.0.0.0:53"